99percentpeople/weblink/README.md

 ## Introduction

-This is a pure web-based chat software built on WebRTC, supporting text chat, file transfer, video calls, and a serverless architecture powered by P2P connections, Firebase signaling, and Vercel deployment.
-No downloads are required, and it can be used directly in the browser.
+Weblink is a browser-based chat application built on WebRTC, requiring no downloads and usable directly in your browser.
+It offers a serverless, peer-to-peer architecture powered by Firebase signaling and deployed on Vercel.
+The application supports real-time text chat, file transfer, file storage, video calls, and multi-party communication through a mesh network.
+Advanced features include chunked and compressed file transfers for efficient and resumable large file sharing, multi-channel data transfer using multiple DataChannels for faster performance, and IndexedDB caching to minimize memory usage during transfers.
+End-to-end encryption ensures privacy and security with encrypted signaling messages.

 This project is deployed on Vercel.
 [Click here to access](https://web1ink.vercel.app).